Iterating the workshop structure with Edinburgh Futures Institute

 We will explore ideas around what a co-operative social structure around the Foundation could be like, what it should be responsible for, and how it would relate to the corporation which owns the codebase that runs Flickr and is responsible for its performance.

-We’ll also be weaving in more resources about future-y thinking like:
+We also wove in more resources about future-y thinking like: